rishikeshsreehari/personal-blog/content/dream.md

 60. Become a [mixologist](https://en.wikipedia.org/wiki/Bartender#Mixologist).
 61. Learn to speak, read and write [Tamil](https://en.wikipedia.org/wiki/Tamil_language), my wife's mother tongue, and also one of the oldest languages in the world.
 62. Learn [Foiling](https://www.youtube.com/watch?v=UhSuIcryDAM).
+63. Walk the [Pampir Trail](https://www.pamirtrail.org/the-trail) once the mapping is complete.
+64. Do a tandem bikepacking tip with [Yeti](https://tibetanyeti.com)